eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-3/trg-3-2.md

 Using stateful data requires additional caution to not lose data by accident.
 Therefore, when a pod/deployment/statefulset resource is removed, data will still be available on the StorageClass's disk that was used.

+Persistent Volumes can have different reclaim policies, such as "Retain," "Recycle," and "Delete".
+The default reclaim policy is set to "Delete" for dynamically provisioned PVs.
+This implies that provisioned persistent volume gets automatically erased when a user removes the associated PersistentVolumeClaim.
+However, this automated deletion might not be suitable, especially if the volume contains valuable data.
+In such scenarios, opting for the "Retain" policy is more fitting.
+With the "Retain" policy, deleting a PersistentVolumeClaim won't result in the corresponding PersistentVolume being deleted, allowing users to manually recover all of its data.

 ## How

 Example PersistentVolumeClaim: